Brewers decline $15 million 2021 option on Ryan Braun

 MILWAUKEE (AP) — The Milwaukee Brewers have declined to exercise a $15 million mutual 2021 option on veteran outfielder Ryan Braun as the franchise’s career home run leader ponders whether to continue playing.

-Braun is due a $4 million buyout.
+Braun is due a $4 million buyout and became a free agent.

 The 37-year-old often said this year that this might be his final season.
 He has spent his entire career in Milwaukee and has a franchise-record 352 career home runs.